markusmoenig/CHIPcade/README.md

 ![Screenshot](images/screenshot.png)

-CHIPcade is a terminal-driven 6502 fantasy console for building games and demos.
+CHIPcade is a terminal-driven 6502 fantasy console with a built-in C-to-ASM compiler.

 ## What You Get